 The Board's second concern with the interpretation is that it may also put other non-timber targets and objectives at risk in the future.
 When the interpretation was incorporated into the Integration Report, it required the adjustment of the strategies for achieving caribou, mule deer and biodiversity objectives of the higher level plan.
 The authors of some of those strategies considered them to be minimum requirements having a reasonable probability of achieving the objectives of the higher level plan in the long term.
 This adjustment of strategies could therefore potentially create a relatively higher risk of not achieving the higher level plan's non-timber objectives in the long term.
-The Board notes that the IAMC has committed to revisiting the interpretation if, over time, the definition proves unworkable with other objectives of the higher level plan goals.
+The Board notes that the IAMC has committed to revisiting the interpretation if, over time, the definition proves unworkable with other objectives of the higher level plan.
+However, the IAMC currently does not have a monitoring process in place to assess the achievement of higher level plan goals.